jmjuanes/lowcss/docs/theming.md

 }
 ```

-- To customize the default border radius:
+- To customize the default border-1 radius:

 ```css
 :root {